-Lately I have been dealing with my son and his emotions.
+Is your child upset?
+Comforting children can be difficult.
+Lately, I have been dealing with my son and his emotions.
 Fourth grade homework has been a rocky road so far as he has struggled with getting work done on time.
 Plus he has been sad this week because his mom left after her recent visit.
 So, how do I deal with a nine year old who is feeling overwhelmed by the world?
 Of course, with a lot of love, support, understanding, and mainly – great communication.
-The next time your child is having a bad day, try these four steps to comfort your child and work through the situation.
+The next time your child is having a bad day, try these four steps to comfort an upset child and work through the situation.

-LET THEM BE EMOTIONAL – If they want to cry, let them.
-If they want to be upset, do not diminish their feelings.
+If they want to cry, let them.
+Telling your child not to be upset, will only diminish their feelings.
 If they want to pout, let them sulk (within reason!)
 Children need to learn that it’s ok to show emotions, even sad or unpleasant ones.
 But us parents also need to teach them that there is a limit to how long they can pout and complain.
 Moving from genuine crying to hours of whining is not something that is acceptable.
 Showing and accepting emotions is healthy.
 Wallowing in those emotions for hours on end is not.

 Rob Youngblood is a Single Dad, Keynote Speaker, Emmy Award Winning TV Host, Communication Expert, Life and Reality Coach.
-Learn more about him at www.studioyoungblood.com.
-You can also follow him on Facebook and on Twitter.
+You can also follow him on Twitter.